 looked at hardware design jobs.

 from July, 1979 to December 2000.
-My areas of expertise are processor instruction
+My areas of expertise were processor instruction

 sets, multiprocessor cache coherency, VLSI chip design, mutiprocessor

-The products I've worked on at HP have mostly been servers aimed at
+The products I worked on at HP were mostly been servers aimed at

 commercial data processing, including the HP1000 A series,